 Copies of the completed Award External Examiner reports are available on the CASQE website

 The University’s Centre for Academic Standards and Quality Enhancement (CASQE) scrutinises all the reports from our External Examiners.
 Any matters of serious concern, or of Institutional significance are noted and a response is sent to the External Examiner.
-Institutional issues arising are addressed in the annual report on Quality and Standards at MMU.
+Institutional issues arising are addressed in the annual report on Quality and Standards at Manchester Met.

 Any issues raised by External Examiners concerning assessment regulations are considered annually by the University’s Assessment Regulations Review Group.
 This group comprises academic and administrative staff from across the University, and includes student representation.